 The benefit of this stone is that offers a white marble-looking counter for your kitchen.
 When you install this stone as an option to replace marble countertops you will have maintenance-free counters.
 However, while it is the main substitute for marble, quartzite is actually more expensive than marble and granite.
 In fact, quartzite slabs are the ideal option for those who have a dream of a white marble-looking countertop but can’t imagine how it would work out, due to fear of staining.

 One of the other advantages of quartzite kitchen counters have they can go either direction.
 For example, if you would like to use white cabinets and put this stone you achieve a modern look.
 On the other hand, if you use dark cabinets color with glossy surface stone you will catch the classic look with modern stone.
 Cream or off-white cabinet colors are preferable for this natural stone.
 It would be nice to use white and off-white colors with no questions asked.

 Backsplash usage, usually cream and white color tile backsplash are applied.
 Backsplash ideas are endless for quartzite.
 For example, a brown-cream-white mixture of mosaic tiles would be a good choice.

 For flooring usage, there would be either natural stone tiles or hardwood floors.
 It is generally wood products but not dark ones and sometimes cream color porcelain or travertine tiles would be ideal too.

 What Is The Advantage Of Quartz Countertops vs Quartzite Countertops?

-The cost of the quartzite material is quite expensive if you compare all the other countertop options.
-Besides, the reason behind this is that the quarry owner spends more time to take it out to the earth level which means more labor involved.
-The cost of the quartzite vs quartz kitchen counters is different.
-Quartzite is about $95 per square foot for 3cm material.
-This price is for fabrication and installation.
+The cost of quartzite material is quite expensive if you compare all the other countertop options.
+Besides, the reason behind this is that the quarry owner spends more time taking it out to the earth level which means more labor involved.
+The cost of quartzite vs quartz kitchen counters is different.